feathersjs/feathers/docs/guides/basics/starting.md

 </BlockQuote>

 This is the basic setup of a Feathers API server.

-The `app.use` calls probably look familiar if you have used Express before.
-The `app.configure` calls set up the Feathers transport to host the API. `app.on('connection')` and `app.publish` are used to set up event channels which send real-time events to the proper clients (everybody that is connected to our server in this case).
-You can learn more about channels after finishing this guide in the [channels API](../../api/channels.md).
+- The `app.use` calls probably look familiar if you have used Express before.
+- `app.configure` calls set up the Feathers transport to host the API.
+- `app.on('connection')` and `app.publish` are used to set up event channels, which send real-time events to the proper clients (everybody that is connected to our server in this case).
+You can learn [more about the channels API](../../api/channels.md) after finishing this guide.

 ## In the browser

-Now we can look at one of the really cool features of Feathers.
-It works the same way in a web browser!
-This means that we could take [our first app example](#our-first-app) from above and run it just the same as a website.
-Since we already have a server running however, let's go a step further and create a Feathers app that talks to our messages service on the server using a real-time Socket.io connection.
+Now we can look at one of the really cool features of Feathers: **It works the same in a web browser!** This means that we could take [our first app example](#our-first-app) from above and run it just the same in a website.
+Since we already have a server running, however, let's go a step further and create a Feathers app that talks to our `messages` service on the server using a real-time Socket.io connection.

 In the same folder, add the following `index.html` page:

 <<< @/examples/first-frontend.html